openlegend/core-rules/core/SRD.md

 ## Reckless Frenzy

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: Berserker

-**Description**

-By willingly punishing your own body, you can enter a raging frenzy that allows you to launch a relentless onslaught of attacks.
+**Description:** By willingly punishing your own body, you can enter a raging frenzy that allows you to launch a relentless onslaught of attacks. \newline

-**Effect**

-While you are raging, on your turn you may choose to inflict 5 hit points of damage on yourself to make an additional attack as a minor action.
+**Effect:** While you are raging, on your turn you may choose to inflict 5 hit points of damage on yourself to make an additional attack as a minor action.
 Effects that prevent or reduce damage cannot effect this self-inflicted damage.
 You suffer the damage before making your extra